dotnetCarpenter/decorators/README.md

 You can build faster by specifying building in parallel.
 `make -j 2` for building two targets at the time.
-You' should set the `-j` parameter to as many cpu cores, as you have.
+You should set the `-j` parameter to as many cpu cores, as you have.